LaunchPadLab/opex-public/README.md

 Opex is an internal organization that focuses on improving the tri-fold objectives of **development speed**, **code quality** and **developer experience** at LaunchPad Lab.

-This repository is Opex's home base!
+This repository is Opex's home base on Github.
 It contains the following resources:
 1. [A list of Opex-maintained "internal open source" projects](#projects).
 1. [A collection of Github issues containing ideas and planned enhancement to Opex projects](#issues).
 1. [A few gists that document our standard development practices](#gists).

 ## Projects

 The following projects are "internal open source" at Launchpad.
-That means that they were created at LPL and will continue to be maintained by the Opex team.
-Just like with other open source projects, contributions from any developer to these repositories  are welcome!
+That means that they were created at LPL and will continue to be maintained by LPL.
+Just like with other open source projects, contributions to these repositories from any developer are welcome!

 Project | Language | Visibility | Description
 --- | --- | --- | ---